ShengzheH/Just-Try/README.md

 ## URL:https://shengzheh.github.io/Just-Try/
 ---

-> notice:Because the private library deployment requires upgrade, we changed the library to public.
+> notice:Because the private repository deployment requires to upgrade, we changed the repository to public.